Agilent Technologies

 Series A in 2020

-Arima Genomics, Inc. is a biotechnology company based in San Diego, California, focused on developing innovative solutions for genome sequencing and structural analysis to advance human health and disease research.
-The company offers Arima-HiC, a proximity ligation kit that captures the three-dimensional organizational structure of chromatin, allowing researchers to understand long-range genomic interactions.
-Additionally, Arima Genomics provides the Arima-HiChIP protocol, which combines Hi-C and chromatin immunoprecipitation techniques to identify long-range genomic contacts mediated by specific proteins.
-These technologies are designed to facilitate various genomic applications, such as identifying promoter-enhancer interactions for gene regulation studies and scaffolding contigs for genome assemblies.
-Arima Genomics was incorporated in 2015 and aims to support genomics discovery through comprehensive services, including study design consultation, sample and library preparation, bioinformatics analysis, and data interpretation.
+Arima Genomics, Inc. is a biotechnology company based in San Diego, California, that specializes in developing innovative solutions for genome sequencing and structural analysis, with a focus on human health, disease, and species evolution.
+The company offers the Arima-HiC proximity ligation kit, which captures the three-dimensional organization of chromatin, allowing researchers to understand the spatial relationships of genomic sequences.
+Additionally, Arima Genomics provides The Arima-HiChIP protocol, a streamlined method for identifying long-range genomic interactions facilitated by proteins, combining Hi-C technology with chromatin immunoprecipitation.
+These technologies enable various genomic applications, such as identifying promoter-enhancer interactions and scaffolding contigs for genome assemblies.
+Founded in 2015, Arima Genomics aims to accelerate genomic discovery and improve understanding of the genome's role in health and disease.

 MOBILion Systems